mesalytic/Helixus/README.md

 # Helixus (V3)

-**This branch is (for the moment) not worked on.
-Projects will first be finished on the V2, then the rework V3 will begin.**
+**This branch is currently a work in progress.
+Using this source code isn't probably a good idea (for now at least).
+We are not held responsible for any issues that occur with this version of the source code.**

 Helixus is a multi-function Discord bot coded in Javascript using [discord.js](https://discord.js.org).